dimanikulin/dimanikulin/incubator/DAGProposedSolution.md

 <img src="DAGProposedSolution6.png" alt="DAGProposedSolution.png" />

-### Integration with offline UML design tools
+### Integration with Offline UML Design Tools

-Because offline tools do not have an API to work with, the cooperation with them is implemented using import mechanisms.
+Due to the absence of APIs in offline tools, collaboration with them is established through import mechanisms.
-So input architecture documents saved in Microsoft Visio format will be exported by a plugin (integration point) and analyzed then by the Processor.
+Consequently, architectural documents saved in Microsoft Visio format will be exported by a plugin (integration point) and subsequently analyzed by the Processor.
-The path for scanning input documents is saved in System Configuration DB.
+The path for scanning input documents will be stored in the System Configuration DB.
-So parsing the different input formats shall be implemented to support this kind of integration.
+To support this form of integration, the ability to parse various input formats must be implemented.

-### Integration with online UML design tools
+### Integration with Online UML Design Tools

-Online UML design tools usually have an API to work with and the cooperation with them shall use that API.
-Still some UML design tools might not have API for integration.
-In such cases, the import of architecture docs to some folder shall take place.
-Then parsing those documents is implemented to import data to the Processor, so in the same way as described earlier for offline tools.
+Online UML design tools typically offer APIs for integration purposes.
+The collaboration with such tools will make use of their respective APIs.
+However, it's important to note that some UML design tools might lack APIs for integration.
+In such scenarios, the import of architecture documents to a designated folder will be undertaken.
+The subsequent parsing of these documents will be implemented to import data into the Processor, following a similar approach as outlined earlier for offline tools.

-For online UML design tools, usually HTTP or REST API is available.
-In this case, the integration point shall access the data in the UML design tool using HTTP or REST API.
-For each integration with such one tool shall have a separate integration point.
+For online UML design tools, HTTP or REST APIs are commonly available.
+Accordingly, the integration point will access data within the UML design tool using the provided HTTP or REST API.
+Each integration with a specific tool will require a distinct integration point.
-For example, the integration with LucidChart shall be implemented using HTTP protocol with GET and POST verbs.
+For instance, integration with LucidChart will be realized using the HTTP protocol with GET and POST verbs.
-For Enterprise Architect the integration shall be implemented using rest API and JSON as data format.
+On the other hand, integration with Enterprise Architect will involve the use of a REST API with JSON as the data format.

 ## Integration with AWS or Azure
 This section describes how a proposed solution can be integrated with AWS, Azure or GCP.